Dimpros/ai-financial-newsletter/README.md

 ## Features

-- 🌐 **Google News RSS** - Pulls fresh news from 5 categories (World, Business, Tech, Markets, Crypto), expand to as many as you like.
+- 🌐 **Google News RSS** - Pulls fresh news from 5 categories (World, Business, Tech, Markets, Crypto), expand to as many as you like
-- 🤖 **Gemini AI** - Generates insightful macro analysis with your portfolio context.
-I'm a big fan of David Chappelle, but you can change the prompt.
+- 🤖 **Gemini AI** - Generates insightful macro analysis with your portfolio context
 - 📊 **Portfolio Integration** - Connects to Google Sheets for dynamic portfolio tracking
 - 📧 **Email Delivery** - Sends styled HTML newsletter to your inbox
 - ⏰ **Daily Scheduling** - Run automatically every morning with launchd/cron